About Us

 District Partners

-Initially, the Arizona Teacher Residency program is partnering with the following three school districts.
-The program will expand in coming years to partner with additional districts across the state.
+The Arizona Teacher Residency program began with three partner school districts, expanded to five in the second year, and is expanding to addition school districts each year.
 If you are interested in partnering as a school or district, please for updates about the program and mark your partnership interest.

 Osborn School District